POLIS 1104 - Introduction to Comparative Politics

 - Assessment must maintain academic standards.

-Assessment Task Task Type Weighting SGD activities Formative and Summative 20% Individual submission Summative 10% Online tests Formative and Summative 25% Open-book exam Summative 45%
+Assessment Task Task Type Weighting SGD participation Formative and Summative 10% Debates Summative 10% Individual submission Summative 10% Group report Summative 5% Online tests Formative and Summative 20% Open-book exam Summative 45%

-Assessment DetailSGD activities: students will engage in interaction in class activities and the cooperative sharing of ideas and information - 15% weighting
+Assessment DetailSGD participation: students will engage in in-class discussions and the cooperative sharing of ideas and information

-Online tests: students will be required to complete two online tests - 25% weighting.
+Online tests: students are expected to complete two online tests

 SubmissionFor details regarding submission guidelines, please refer to the Course Guide.